 Visit the Alfajores Faucet to send both of your accounts some funds.

-In a new tab, unlock your accounts so that you can send transactions:
+In a new tab, unlock your accounts so that you can send transactions.
+This only unlocks the accounts for the lifetime of the validator that's running, so be sure to unlock

 $ celocli account:unlock --account $CELO_VALIDATOR_GROUP_ADDRESS --password <YOUR_FIRST_PASSWORD>$ celocli account:unlock --account $CELO_VALIDATOR_ADDRESS --password <YOUR_SECOND_PASSWORD>

-In a new tab, make a bonded deposits account for both of your addresses by running the Celo CLI.
+In a new tab, make a locked Gold account for both of your addresses by running the Celo CLI.
 This will allow you to stake Celo Gold, which is required to register a validator and validator groups:

-$ celocli bonds:register --from $CELO_VALIDATOR_GROUP_ADDRESS$ celocli bonds:register --from $CELO_VALIDATOR_ADDRESS
+$ celocli lockedgold:register --from $CELO_VALIDATOR_GROUP_ADDRESS$ celocli lockedgold:register --from $CELO_VALIDATOR_ADDRESS

-Make a bonded deposit for both accounts in order to secure the right to register a validator and validator group.
+Make a locked Gold commitment for both accounts in order to secure the right to register a validator and validator group.
 The current requirement is 1 Celo Gold with a notice period of 60 days.
 If you choose to stake more gold, or a longer notice period, be sure to use those values below:

 Register your validator group: